Table of contents

 If you’re looking to partner with another brand for a product or service, a brand persona will guide you as you seek the right partners to broaden your reach and excite your audience.
 Additionally, if you’re looking to partner with a charity or social initiative, understanding what matters the most to your customers and aligns with your mission will help you select organisations to partner with that both you and your customers will feel good about.

 A persona is more than just a list of characteristics, it’s an imagined person that would be a loyal customer to your business.
-By humanising the traits and commonalities you’ve gleaned from your market research, you’ll have a much easier time crafting messaging and prioritising your marketing efforts, and a much happier customer base.
+By humanising the traits and commonalities you’ve gleaned from your market research, you’ll have a much easier time crafting messaging and prioritising your marketing efforts, and you’ll have a much happier customer base.